Stereotype (printing): Scale of stereotyping

 In 1946, Dalgin stated that the New York Times had one hundred slug-casting machines They consumed eight tons of type metal a night.
 However the stereotype department was casting seven times as much metal with a consumption of 45 tons of type metal every night and 150 tons on Saturday (for the large Sunday edition).
 They cast as many as 6,000 plates for the Sunday edition.

-Not only that, but the time limit for composition to press-printing time was only 15 minutes.
-The last pages (typically the front page and pages with stories running on from the front page) were locked-up in their formes, and then the team had fifteen minutes to mould the matrices, the stereos cast, shaved, trimmed, cooled, and placed on the presses all in that fifteen minutes.
+Not only that, but the time limit for composition to press-printing time was short.
+The last pages (typically the front page and pages with stories running on from the front page) were locked-up in their formes, and then the team had fifteen minutes to mould the matrices, cast, shave, trim, cool the stereos and place them on the presses.
 Kjaer reported that the time from delivery of a forme to the stereotype foundry to onward delivery of a plate to the press room had fallen from eight minutes in 1916 to four minutes in 1926.

 Newspaper syndication and stereotypes

 Initially syndicated news took the form of distributing printed sheets.
-In December 1841 the owner of the New York Sun had the then US president's address to congress couriered to him.
+In December 1841 the owner of the Sun had the then US president's address to congress couriered to him.
 He then printed it on a single sheet, and sold the sheets to newspapers in the surrounding regions, keeping the body, but changing the title head to suit the newspapers.
 The next effort was to have sheets printed with the president's address on one side and local news on the other.
 However, matters improved with improvements in stereotyping and the table summarised Kubel's relation of the growth of stereotyping for syndication.

 The flongs distributed were not just syndicated articles or comic strips, but also advertisements.
 This had a huge advantage in that newspapers avoided the costs of setting these up in type.
 In some cases flongs were distributed with sections that could be cut out where a local store name could be inserted, so that an illustrated advertisement for a particular product could include the name of the local dealer.
 Newspapers combined a set of flongs to cast the stereotype plate for a page.
-In some cases, newspapers would cast a flong, combine that plate with other elements on a page, and then cast a second flong of the whole page, so the process went: Typeset-Flong of section-cast plate of section-combine plates to make a full page -> flong of full page -> plate of full page.
+In some cases, news printers would produce a flong, cast a plate from that flong, combine that plate with other elements to make a page or a spread, and produce a second-generation flong of the whole page, and the cast a plate from that flong.